 Interested in sending your staff to a Research Staff Training?

 - North America Research Staff Training: The link to register is here, and the registration deadline is September 30, 2022 (note: we are offering an early sign up discount of $100 for registration before September 1st.).
 Please find the cancellation policy here.

-For information about the North America staff training, contact Jessica Sashihara, Senior Research and Training Associate, J-PAL North America.
+For information about the North America staff training, contact Jessica Sashihara, Research and Training Manager, J-PAL North America.
 For more information about the South Asia staff training, contact Saurabh Bhajibhakare, Associate Director of Research, J-PAL South Asia.

 Our public Research Resources are designed around the life cycle of a project, from grant proposals to disseminating results, and contain links to templates, manuals, checklists, and more.
 In addition to these resources, J-PAL maintains a Google Drive folder that contains some internal research resources to which all our affiliates and staff have access (please click on "request access" if you cannot see the folder).